wchrisjohnson/devstack-ansible/README.md

 Playbooks for building a virtualized devstack based on Vagrant + VMware Fusion for openstack development.

+## Prequisites
+The requirements to make this work are:
+- Vagrant (free)
+- VMware Fusion v7 Professional (necessary for some of the networking elements)
+- The "vagrant-vmware-fusion" plugin (payment required)

 ## Clone the repo
 ```
 cd ~/src